 Nigel Sizer served for two years as president of the Rainforest Alliance until January 2018.
-He helped lead the successful merger with the leading Dutch-based non-profit UTZ and following the merger shifted to his current role as Chief Program Officer role, continuing to be based in New York.
+He helped lead the successful merger with the leading Dutch-based non-profit UTZ and following the merger he served as Chief Program Officer before taking on the role of Chief Global Alliances Officer, continuing to be based in New York.

-Sizer also served as vice president for Asia-Pacific with Rare, where he developed grassroots efforts to link impoverished communities in Indonesia to global carbon markets and pioneered community-based fisheries and marine protected areas efforts.
+Nigel also served as vice president for Asia-Pacific with Rare, where he developed grassroots efforts to link impoverished communities in Indonesia to global carbon markets and pioneered community-based fisheries and marine protected areas efforts.
 In 2008, he served as lead advisor on climate change and energy issues in Asia to former US President Bill Clinton and the Clinton Global Initiative.
 He has also worked with the United Nations Environment Program (UNEP) in Nairobi and established The Nature Conservancy’s Asia-Pacific Forest Program.
-He also founded and co-chaired The Forests Dialogue, and helped establish and lead the Asia Forest Partnership.
+He also founded and co-chaired The Forests Dialogue, which recently celebrated 20 years of progress, and helped establish and lead the Asia Forest Partnership.